 German Studies Minor

 You must complete 18 credits (12 required, 6 electives) to earn this minor.
-All upper-level courses are taught in German.
+Upper-level courses are taught in German.

 - Services (health, international organizations, volunteering)

 - Industry (import/export, marketing and advertising, overseas investments)